SimpleDataLabsInc/prophecy-docs/docs/index.md

 ---
 sidebar_position: 1
-title: Prophecy
+title: Prophecy - Low Code Data Engineering
+sidebar_label: Prophecy
 ---

-# Prophecy - Low Code Data Engineering

 Prophecy is designed to enable all users to be productive with data engineering.
 It also replaces legacy ETL products.
 Following are the primary pillars of Prophecy